How much does it cost to charge an electric car?

 On the other hand, the Tesla S needs a longer (and so more costly) charge – but it doesn't need charging as often.

 Cost also depends on your home energy plan.
 That’s because, like any other appliance, your car charges directly from your mains supply.
 So it’s important to find a tariff with rates that work for you.
-Our EV tariff, OVO Drive, is one option!
-It includes:

 How Vehicle-to-Grid technology will be able to earn you money